Attribution, Citation, and Quotation: A Survey of Evidence-based Text Generation with Large Language Models: Extended Analysis and Trends of Evidence-based Text Generation

 \subsubsection{Parametric Attribution}

-Previous work treats parametric attribution as a single category~\cite{huang-chang-2024-citation, li2023surveylargelanguagemodels}, while our review identifies three types.

-\textbf{Pure \acp{llm}} rely on the inherent attribution capabilities of existing \acp{llm} without altering their architecture, training procedures, or underlying data.
-Studies in this category focus on evaluating the attribution behavior of \acp{llm}, for example, by assessing the presence and quality of citations generated by the model~\cite{byun-etal-2024-reference, malaviya-etal-2024-expertqa, Zuccon2023ChatGPTCitation}.
+\textbf{Pure \acp{llm}} rely solely on the model’s inherent attribution behavior.
+Studies in this category focus on evaluating the attribution behavior of \acp{llm}, for example, by assessing the presence and quality of citations generated by the model~\cite{byun-etal-2024-reference, malaviya-etal-2024-expertqa}.
+Early work highlights substantial limitations. \citet{Pride2023CORE-GPT} report that citations generated by GPT-3.5 are factually correct only 22\% of the time, and that GPT-4 does not improve this rate (20\%).
+Similarly, \citet{Zuccon2023ChatGPTCitation} find that while GPT-3.5 generates correct or partially correct answers in 51\% of cases, its accompanying references correspond to real sources only 14\% of the time.
 While pure \acp{llm} are typically prompted to provide citations, \citet{Moayeri2024CitationHallucination} observed that GPT models occasionally generate citations spontaneously.

-\textbf{Model-Centric} approaches aim to improve attribution by modifying the \ac{llm} architecture or training objectives.
-In our review, we found that two papers annotated as "approach" exemplify this strategy.
-First, \citet{chu-etal-2025-towards} propose FARD, which trains a student model to imitate citation-grounded rationales distilled from a teacher model, replacing standard chain-of-thought reasoning to improve causal-aware attribution.
-Second, \citet{Khalifa2024SourceAwareTraining} introduce source-aware training, where the \ac{llm} learns to associate knowledge with document identifiers during pretraining, followed by instruction tuning that encourages explicit citation of sources.
+\textbf{Model-Centric} attribution adjust the model architecture or training objectives.
+In our review, we found that two papers with the contribution type ``approach'' exemplify this strategy.
+First, \citet{chu-etal-2025-towards} propose FARD, which trains a student model to imitate citation-grounded rationales distilled from a teacher model, replacing chain-of-thought reasoning to improve causal-aware attribution.
+Second, \citet{Khalifa2024SourceAwareTraining} introduce source-aware training, where the \ac{llm} learns to associate knowledge with document identifiers during pretraining, followed by instruction tuning that encourages explicit citations.

-\textbf{Data-Centric} attribution curates, augments, or synthetically generates data without changing \ac{llm} architectures or internal behavior. \citet{li-etal-2024-improving-attributed} introduce an automatic preference optimization framework that models attribution as a preference learning task using both curated and automatically synthesized citation preference data. \citet{huang-etal-2024-learning} propose FRONT, a training approach that supervises \acp{llm} with fine-grained supporting quotes to guide and improve citation generation. \citet{Wang2024Watermarking} frame attribution as a watermarking task, enabling \acp{llm} to embed source-identifying signals into the generated text.
+\textbf{Data-Centric} attribution curates, augments, or synthetically generates data.
+We identified three papers with the contribution type ``approach'' that fall under this category. \citet{li-etal-2024-improving-attributed} introduce an automatic preference optimization framework that models attribution as a preference learning task using both curated and automatically synthesized citation preference data. \citet{huang-etal-2024-learning} propose FRONT, a training approach that supervises \acp{llm} with fine-grained supporting quotes to guide citation generation. \citet{lu-etal-2025-wasa} frame attribution as a watermarking task, enabling \acp{llm} to embed source-identifying signals into the text.